joachimdekker/master-thesis/docs/thesis/chapters/excelerate/main.typ

 Instead, we introduce the _Compute Grid_, a part of the _Compute Model_ that mixes the grid-like structure of the _Structural Model_ but utilises _Compute Units_ to represent the values and computations.
 Using the _Compute Grid_, we can inject special _Compute Units_ describing the structures.
 For instance, the footer of the table will be updated to a _Table Footer Compute Unit_ that describes the operation done on the column of the _Table_.
 When we transform the _Compute Grid_ into the _Compute Graph_, we make sure that references like `E3:E6` actually reference the structure.

-== Structure code
+== Converting to code
 The references to the structures should also be reflected in the code.
-The best way to do this is to represent every structure as their own class.
+Excelerate does this by representing every structure as their own class.
 We need to add steps to the _Code Phase_ to generate these structures and add constructors in the main function to create the structures to utilise them.

----
+These changes should incorporate the structures into the compile flow and allow for more readable output.

-These changes should incorporate the structures into the compile flow In the rest of this chapter, we describe what changed in the different models, and how we integrate the structures into the compiler to make more readable code.
+In the rest of this chapter, we describe what changed in the different models, and how we integrate the structures into the compiler to make more readable code.

 = Finding the Structures